We’ve made a full circle! Our marine navigation has evolved quite a lot during the past years and now, we’re back to the skies.

 Another method for position fixing that goes hand in hand with celestial navigation is using DR or the dead-reckoning position method.

 A dead-reckoning method is a type of navigation where the ship’s position is obtained using only four elements.

 These are the ship’s latest known position, her course, speed, and time of the next position fixing.

-Just in case you can not make a celestial observation during cloudy skies, your second best choice is Dead-reckoning position.
+Just in case you can not make a celestial observation during cloudy skies, your second-best choice is the Dead-reckoning position.